SJalltheway5/quickemu/README.md

 distributions where the virtual machines can be stored anywhere, such as external USB storage.

-Quickemu is opinionated and will attempt to *"do the right thing"* rather than expose rich configuration options.
+Quickemu is supposed to be opinionated and attempt to *"do the right thing"* rather than expose rich configuration options.
 Quickemu is a frontend to the fully accelerated [qemu-virgil](https://snapcraft.io/qemu-virgil).
 See the video where I explain some of my motivations for creating this script.